Hundreds pay tribute to Neil Armstrong at Kennedy Space Center

 Armstrong had agreed to speak at the Kennedy Space Center's 50th anniversary gala next month, Cabana said.

-"When I got hold of him he said, 'You know, I really don't want to be the guest of honour.
+"When I got hold of him he said, 'You know, I really don't want to be the guest of honor.
 I just want to be another out-of-town attendee coming to celebrate,'" Cabana said.

 "I said, 'Well Neil, will you still be willing to talk?'
 And he said, 'Well, of course.
 Can you give me a hint on what you'd like me to talk about?' -- as if we wouldn't hang on every word that he had to say no matter what it was," Cabana added.